CyberFlameGO/svnpython/Doc/library/pyexpat.rst

    module also used this format.)
 By default, this attribute is false; it may be changed at any time.

-   .. versionadded:: 2.1

-.. attribute:: xmlparser.returns_unicode

-   If this attribute is set to a non-zero integer, the handler functions will be passed Unicode strings.
-If :attr:`returns_unicode` is :const:`False`, 8-bit strings containing UTF-8 encoded data will be passed to the handlers.
-This is :const:`True` by default when Python is built with Unicode support.

-   .. versionchanged:: 1.6
-      Can be changed at any time to affect the result type.

 .. attribute:: xmlparser.specified_attributes